cory-hall/the-only-note-taking-app/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Description
-  This app is used to steamline note taking abilities that can be used on a constant basis.
+  This app is used to streamline note taking abilities that can be used on a constant basis.
+This project was designed to showcase my abilities and understanding of back-end coding.
+All of the public facing code was supplied by course staff, but all routing and back-end code was done by me.

   ## Table of Contents
   - [Installation](#installation)